 Welcome to the eNICQ 6 Infant Data Entry System.
-The software was developed to assist your hospital enter, store, and submit the data for Vermont Oxford Network's reporting.
+The software has been developed to assist your hospital enter, store, and submit the data for Vermont Oxford Network's reporting.
 It will allow users to manage data entry, submissions, and corrections, plus users will be better able to check data for completeness and accuracy.
+This guide is intended for users with limited or no IT support, or if there is not an existing Standard or Enterprise edition of SQL Server on which to install the database.